raganwald/raganwald.github.com/_posts/2019-09-21-recognizing-myself.md

 ### today's essay

-In today's essay, we are going to begin by building expressions that generate descriptions of finite state machines and pushdown automata.
-We will investigate how combinators like `catenate`, `alternate`, and `zero-or-more` preserve the power of the descriptions they take as arguments, and then look at combinators like `recursive` that do not.

-We will then write simple parsers and compilers that take languages and compile them into recognizers.
-We will answer the question, "can this language recognize itself?"
+In [A Brutal Look at Balanced Parentheses, ...][brutal], we constructed recognizers by hand.
+In this essay, we are going to focus on building recognizers out of other recognizers.
+By creating a small set of recognizers (such as recognizers that recognize a single symbol), and then building more sophisticated recognizers with combinators such as catentation, alternation, and zero-or-more, we are creating languages that describe recognizers.

+In addition to exploring the implementation of such combinators, we will explore consequences of these combinators, answering questions such ass, "If recognizing a character can be done with a finite state machine, does an arbitrary expression catenating and alternating such recognizers create a machine more sophisticated than a finite state automata?"

+We will work towards asking about machines that can recognize themselves.
+Can a language be devised for building finite state machines that can be recognized by machines built in itself?
+What about a language that builds pushdown automata?
+Is it powerful enough to build a language that recognizes itself?
 Fundamentally, we will be answering the same question as, "Can a regex recognize a valid regex?"

 But instead of using first principles to deduce whether it is possible, we will instead build working machines that recognize themselves.

 ---

-### recapitulation
+### before we get started, a brief recapitulation of the previous essay

 In [A Brutal Look at Balanced Parentheses, Computing Machines, and Pushdown Automata][brutal], we began with a well-known programming puzzle: _Write a function that determines whether a string of parentheses is "balanced," i.e. each opening parenthesis has a corresponding closing parenthesis, and the parentheses are properly nested._